 EAMT Best Thesis Award

-The EAMT Best Thesis Award 2015 for PhD theses submitted during 2014 will be awarded at the conference, together with a presentation of the winner's work.
-Information for candidates to the award is available at: http://www.eamt.org/news/news_best_thesis2014.php.
-The deadline is March 7, 2015.
+The EAMT Best Thesis Award for PhD theses submitted during 2015 will be awarded at the conference, together with a presentation of the winner's work.
+Information for candidates to the award is available at: http://www.eamt.org/news/news_best_thesis2015.php.
+The deadline is the same as for the paper submission.